JonasKruckenberg/k23/manual/src/building/how-to-build-and-run.md

 Other actions include:

 - `just preflight` which will run all lints and checks
-- `just test configs/riscv64-qemu.toml` which will run all tests for Risc-V in QEMU
+- `just run` which will run k23 in QEMU